Guide to Marketing Delivery, Takeout & Curbside Pick-up

 Just as with dine-in, your best marketing tool is your customer experience.
 Here are some proven strategies to kick-start your success:

-Launch with lower order minimum + fees.
-90% of orders go to restaurants with order minimums under $201, even though average order values are much larger.
-Similarly, higher fees create a psychological obstacle for most customers—avoid them where possible.
+- Launch with lower order minimum + fees.
+90% of orders go to restaurants with order minimums under $20, even though average order values are much larger.
+Similarly, higher fees create a psychological obstacle for most customers—avoid them where possible.1

-Different platforms have different penetrations depending on the market.
+Different platforms have different market shares depending on the area.
 While it’s common for restaurants to manage multiple platforms, it’s still smart to be intentional about it.
 Do you want to be a small fish in a big pond—or one of only a handful of fish in a smaller pond?

 Use the Google My Business tool to let the search engine giant (and their users) know you offer local food delivery services.
 When users search something like “food delivery near me,” it’s your Google My Business profile that shows up.